itsnotthetim/FRA532_EXAM1/README.md

 # FRA532_EXAM1: Path Planning and Navigation

 ## Introduction
 This is the first examination for **FRA532 Mobile Robotics**, where I have the flexibility to choose my project.
-My chosen project focuses on developing autonomous navigation for a **differential drive mir_robot** in a warehouse environment.
+My chosen project focuses on developing autonomous navigation for a **differential drive mir_robot** which can avoid the local static obstacle in a warehouse environment.

 ## Packages Usage